Home Compare JMT.LS vs WMT

 Jerónimo Martins, SGPS vs Walmart: Which Stock Looks Stronger in 2026?

-Walmart holds the cleaner structural position, with the lead spread across profitability and stability.
+The structural profiles are close, with Walmart carrying a narrow edge on stability.
 Jerónimo Martins, SGPS, still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Walmart is in better shape — its trend is intact while Jerónimo Martins, SGPS,'s trend has broken down.
 That puts structure and market broadly in agreement — Walmart's lead looks more confirmed than conflicted.

 Trajectory Similarity